Assistant Dean, Preclinical Education, Tampa Bay Regional Campus Chair, Public Health | Professor email@example.com (813) 574-5211

 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1837

-Dr. Navarro currently teaches Community Health, Epidemiology Honors, and Global Outreach & Applied Learning for the BSPH program.
-She also facilitates the culminating experience course, the Integrative Learning Experience, for the MPH program.
+Navarro currently teaches Community Health, Epidemiology Honors, and Global Outreach and Applied Learning for the B.S. in Public Health program.
+She also facilitates the Culminating Experience course and the Integrative Learning Experience for the M.P.H. program.

 Professor of Public Health email@example.com (954) 262-1655

-Alina M. Perez is a Professor of Public Health at Nova Southeastern University, Dr. Kiran C. Patel College of Osteopathic Medicine, Master of Public Health Program.
-In addition to 17 years of experience in academia, she brings more than 15 years of practical experience as a licensed clinical social worker in the areas of inpatient and outpatient mental health, inpatient oncology, emergency care and hospice care.
-Ms. Perez’s clinical practice, scholarship and community involvement has focused extensively on addressing legal, ethical and public health issues of the aging population, minorities and the underserved.
-She has presented at many local, national and international conferences and frequently provides lectures and continuing education sessions for students and professionals in the community and other colleges within NSU.
+In addition to 17 years of experience in academia, Alina M. Perez brings more than 15 years of practical experience as a licensed clinical social worker in the areas of inpatient and outpatient mental health, inpatient oncology, emergency care, and hospice care.
+Her clinical practice, scholarship, and community involvement has focused extensively on addressing legal, ethical, and public health issues of the aging population, minorities, and the underserved.
+She has presented at many local, national, and international conferences and frequently provides lectures and continuing education sessions for students and professionals in the community and other NSU colleges.

 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1819